louiswillems/louiswillems.github.io/_posts/2018-10-23-Predicting price of red wines from SAQ.md

 ## Probleme definition

 In this post, we will build a regression model in order to predict red wine's prices.
 We will get the data from SAQ website (Société des alcools du Québec).
-To do so, we will first extract the data from <a href="https://www.saq.com/content/SAQ/fr.html"> SAQ.com</a>.
+To do so, we will first extract the data from <a href="https://www.saq.com/content/SAQ/fr.html" target="_blank"> SAQ.com</a>.
 Once we get the data that we need, we will build our regressor model to predict red wine's prices.

 In this machine learning pipeline, we will :
 - Get red wines data from SAQ.com